Gesine93/lua-ball-game/README.md

-#  "Get the Balls"
+#  "Catch the Balls"

 ### Video Demo
 https://youtu.be/vAIcTFgK7co

 ### Description
-Get the Balls" is a Lua script that brings to life a simple game concept.
+"Catch the Balls" is a Lua script that brings to life a simple game concept.
 Players control a paddle to catch falling balls, testing their agility and timing.
 The game is developed using the LÖVE framework, known for its graphics capabilities and user input handling.

 ### Overview of Code Structure
 #### Initialization